jonparis/wordlesolver/README.md

 and get the best guess to solve the game in the fewest tries.

 ## Note: On the suggestions
-The suggested guesses have been tested in the framework for wordle solvers by Abe Land. https://github.com/abeland/wordle solving the game in an average of 3.45 guesses.
+The suggested guesses have been tested solving the game in an average of 3.42592 guesses (if  starting with 'salet')

-You can test this solver in this framework here: https://github.com/jonparis/wordle
+You use and share this solver with nicer user interface at https://wordle.jnparis.com.